mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/paid-time-off/family-and-friends-day.md

-# Family & Friends Day
+# Family and Friends Day

 At Mattermost we care a lot about our communities: our customers, our open source contributors, our staff, and the friends and family that support our staff to do all that they do.